Ships in the night

 Integration: use Button/Input from /components/ui, follow theme vars

-The modern software development skill is not coding faster.
-It is specifying precisely.
+The modern software development skill is specifying precisely.
 Every ambiguity becomes a branch point where the agent can go wrong.
-This is the same skill that makes staff and senior engineers effective with mid-level and junior engineers, except the "junior" now runs at 100 tokens per second and rate limits shift from coffee, breaks, sleep, vacation to context windows, requests per second, and weekly throughput, depending on the plan you pay for.
+This is the same skill that makes staff and senior engineers effective with mid-level and junior engineers, except the "junior" now runs at 100 tokens per second and the bottleneck is context windows, review bandwidth, and rate limits.

-The optimal point is not maximum specification.
-"Contract" takes slightly more upfront time than "Specification" but eliminates most revision cycles.
-Total human time drops when you invest enough to reach a high success rate, then let the agent handle edge cases.
+The optimal point is rarely maximum specification.
+Contracts, types plus tests, take a bit more upfront time than a spec and eliminate most revision cycles.
+Total human time drops once you invest enough upfront to reach a high success rate, then you can rely on the agent for edge cases.

 The transition